 The addition of mustard to the allergy list is a good example of the process.
 That allergy isn’t particularly widespread, but reactions that have occurred have been severe, and mustard is used in many products in Canada and is easily hidden behind words like “spice,” Allen says.

 The move to include mustard on the priority list will help people with mustard allergy and their families identify what foods are safe to eat.
 “It will make our lives easier in terms of labeling,” says Julie Mototsune.
-She’s had to avoid everything from soups to potato chips to prepared meats because of her 7-year-old’s mustard allergy.
+She’s had to avoid everything from soups to potato chips to prepared meats because of her son’s mustard allergy.

 © Copyright AGW Publishing Inc.